-To enable or disable the barometric pressure change indicator In the Barometer Mode, hold down (i) for at least two seconds.
+To entable or disable the parametric pressure change indicator in the Barometer Mode, hold down @) for at least two seconds.
 Wait until INFO appears on the left side of the display and the current setting (ON or OFF) flashes on the right.
 Use this screen to enable or disable the barometric pressure change indicator.

-If barometric pressure change indicator display is currently enabled, BARO will also appear in the upper display.
+If barometric pressure change indicator display is currently enabled, BARO will also appear in the display.
 BARO will not appear if display is currently disabled.

-Note that barometric pressure change indicator display will turn off automatically 24 hours after you turn it on the protection cover great leave.

-- turn it on or battery power goes low
+Note that barometric pressure change indicator display will turn off automatically 24 hours after you turn it on or battery power goes low.